 Hip urban art movements and diseconomies of scale in hipness

-I’m going to argue that it’s new, in the sense that the gentrification process is now global; this changes certain things about the timing and scale of the problem.
+I’m going to argue that it’s new, in the sense that the gentrification process is now global and correlated; this changes certain things about the timing and scale of the problem.
 Formerly, the melting pot of a global city was the best place to build new art movements.
 Certain things about bigger cities lead to more interesting culture.
 More audiences support more types of art, more weird movements, more diverse backgrounds from the diverse migrants arriving there, bringing more perspectives and ideas… Bigger, presumably, is better, in such matters.

 These days, a global city uses the cachet it acquired from local art movements long dead to attract new creatives from around the globe, (paging Richard Florida) and the slow turbid current of gossip about such things can keep that post-mortal process of attraction long after the incoming rich scions have crowded out the critical mass of the non-rich who might also be a necessary part to have made the place interesting, and further, until those rich scions have gotten older, grumpier and closed all the hip venues with their noise complaints.
-So, when the next contingent of wanderjahr hopefuls arrives, they wonder what all the fuss was about, or partake of the tour-guide-recommended ossified scripted enactment of what ossified ritual would have have been edgy a decade or two earlier.
+So, when the next contingent of wanderjahr hopefuls arrives, they wonder what all the fuss was about, or partake of the tour-guide-recommended ossified scripted enactment of what ossified ritual would have been edgy a decade or two earlier.

 Because art movements are not like high finance, where you can go on getting bigger forever; They are typically bespoke, growth-limited.
 The impressionists can only fill so many canvasses per bottle of absinthe, and only drink so many bottle of absinthe per day.
 Three chord punk bands can only play to so many revellers in their cellar venue.
 The attraction of these scenes is in part their exclusivity, and that by definition is diluted when it gets too big.
 This stuff ain’t the same as financial industry booms as in Zürich or London or New York, or tech startups in San Francisco or Shenzen, where more leads-to-more.
 Rather, these are ventures that are crowded out by the dark satanic mills.